ydvvpn197-netizen/projectglocal/NOTIFICATION_SYSTEM_FIXES_SUMMARY.md

 ✅ **Performance** - Optimized queries and state management
 ✅ **Scalability** - Ready for future enhancements

-The system is now production-ready and provides an excellent user experience for both logged-in and non-logged-in users, with comprehensive notification management capabilities.
+The system is now production-ready and provides an excellent user experience. **Non-authenticated users see a clean landing page with no notification distractions, while authenticated users get full notification functionality.**

+## Final Status: ✅ COMPLETED

+The notification system now works exactly as requested:
+- **Non-authenticated users**: No notification bell visible
+- **Authenticated users**: Full notification functionality with real-time updates